Board of Trustees

 Raja joined the Board in July 2013.
 He is a civil servant in the Department of Energy & Climate Change.
 Prior to joining the civil service, Raja worked as an employment lawyer at Simmons & Simmons and Slater & Gordon Lawyers.

 Andrew joined the Board in March 2014 and is Chair of the Audit Committee.
 Following a career as a lawyer, he became a non-executive director of a major UK insurance company, where he was a member of the Audit Committee and the With Profits Committee.
-He is also a Trustee of the Guildhall School Trust and of the Orwell Youth Prize.
+He is also a trustee of The Orwell Youth Prize and a trustee and Treasurer of Conciliation Resources.

 Emma joined the Board in October 2016.
 She has over 21 years of experience in media, corporate marketing and communication.
 In 2011, Emma joined WSP | Parsons Brinckerhoff, for whom she is the Director responsible for marketing and communications across the UK and EMEIA.
 Emma has spoken at various national Women in Leadership events and is a regular contributor to marketing discussion panels.
 Away from the office Emma enjoys windsurfing, has been an avid equestrian competitor and has recently learnt to sail.